Bao-tong/Data/README.md

 * **Numerical assumptions and supporting evidence — Tables C13–C14**
   Report the numerical values used in the economic model together with their calculation notes, source links, and adjustable ranges.

-These data are used to calculate robot acquisition costs, annualized robot costs, five-year ownership costs, and economically acceptable robot prices.

 ## Appendix D: Detailed Computational Results